 - Students can get leadership experience in the Student Advisory Board.

 Yes!
 Taylor provides a variety of travel and study abroad opportunities for its students.
 Here are a few:

 - The Korean Studies Program, Lithuania Study Program, and the Cuenca, Ecuador Study Program offer excellent opportunities for social work majors to study abroad for the semester.
 These opportunities usually occur during the first two years of study and before beginning the social work practice sequence.

-- Juniors could have a practicum study abroad experience during January term (J-term).
+- Juniors can have a practicum study abroad experience during January term (J-term).
 Junior practicums can be done anywhere in the world where social work supervision can be found.
 A departmental commitment to a Junior Practicum Study Abroad experience is offered yearly.
 Past study abroad experiences include: Korea, Philippines, Uganda, and Bahamas.

 - Social Work students can also participate in a Lighthouse trip during January term.
 Since 1972, Taylor's Lighthouse program has enabled students to gain unforgettable, life-changing experiences serving cross-culturally around the world.
-Recent Lighthouse destinations include: India, the Czech Republic, Paraguay, Ethiopia, Guatemala, Southeast Asia, Ecuador, Singapore, and Thailand.
+Recent Lighthouse destinations include India, the Czech Republic, Paraguay, Ethiopia, Guatemala, Southeast Asia, Ecuador, Singapore, and Thailand.